Kuunika/adx-log-worker/README.md

 # adx-log-worker
-An ADX worker used to log progress in other workers.
+An ADX log worker is a worker that is used to log migration progress in other workers.

-# Email Worker

-Email worker is a background process that runs against email queue.
-It sends emails based on the data read in the queue

 ## Dependencies